Student Startup Teams from 13 New Jersey Universities Compete To Be Named Most Innovative New Venture

-The sixth annual UPitchNJ, an innovative statewide collegiate business model competition showcasing the Garden State’s top young talent, will be held Friday, April 23, from 1:00 p.m. to 3:00 p.m. in a livestreamed, virtual format together with Nokia Bell Labs.
+The seventh annual UPitchNJ, an innovative statewide collegiate business model competition showcasing the Garden State’s top young talent, will be held Friday, April 29, from 1:00 p.m. to 3:00 p.m. in a livestreamed, virtual format together with Nokia Bell Labs.
 New Jersey’s college students, faculty, alumni, friends, and the public are all invited to watch virtually.
-To access the livestream, visit the UPitchNJ website, www.upitchnj.org.
-Or, you can join the livestream event on the UPitchNJ Facebook page at https://www.facebook.com/upitchnewjersey/ (On social media: #UPitchNJ)
+To watch the competition, visit the UPitchNJ Facebook page at https://www.facebook.com/upitchnewjersey/

 The competition is organized by the UPitchNJ consortium, which represents the entrepreneurship education programs at New Jersey’s four-year colleges and universities.
-Twelve universities are participating in the sixth annual competition: Drew University, Fairleigh Dickinson University, Montclair State University, New Jersey Institute of Technology, Princeton University, Ramapo College of New Jersey, Rider University, Rowan University, Rutgers University, Saint Peter’s University, Seton Hall University and Stevens Institute of Technology.
+Thirteen universities are participating in the seventh annual competition: Drew University, Fairleigh Dickinson University, Kean University, Montclair State University, New Jersey City University, New Jersey Institute of Technology, Princeton University, Ramapo College of New Jersey, Rider University, Rowan University, Rutgers University/Camden, Rutgers University/Newark/New Brunswick, and Seton Hall University.

 Student teams will be judged on the innovation and originality of their startup idea and the quality of their oral presentations.
 The contest judges will also be looking for creative and innovative thinking about markets, products and services.
 The student teams will be evaluated on their perceived ability to execute the idea and turn it into a viable, profitable business and/or venture with significant social value.

-To help the undergraduate entrepreneurship students prepare for the competition, Nokia Bell Labs paired each student startup team with a Nokia Bell Labs senior executive to serve as a mentor to the team.
+To help the undergraduate entrepreneurship students prepare for the competition, Nokia Bell Labs paired many of the student startup teams with a Nokia Bell Labs senior executive to serve as a mentor to the team.